 Gallery: 2021 Benda BD300 Sporty

-Powered by a liquid-cooled, 298cc V-twin, the small-capacity cruiser meets Euro 5 emissions standards.
+Powered by a liquid-cooled, 298cc V-twin, the small-capacity cruiser meets Euro 5 standards.
 Four valves per cylinder help the BD300 generate 30 horsepower at 8,500 rpm and 19.2 lb-ft of torque.
 The little four-stroke mates to a six-speed gearbox, helping the Benda achieve a 93-mph top speed.

 A tubular steel frame cradles that Euro 5-compliant V-twin and six-speed transmission and a USD fork and dual rear shocks suspend the whole package.
 Benda reports dry weight as 375 pounds, but that figure will go up when the 4-gallon gas tank is topped off.
 On the styling front, the BD300 favors a classic cruiser silhouette, but a digital gauge and LED lighting modernize the retro character.